Where every piece of junk has endless possibilities!

 I simply placed the hardware in my mini crock pot on low for about five hours and when it was finished the old white paint just fell right off.
 A quick wipe down and the hardware is good as new.

-So here is the plan…fire up the crock pots, get some soup going and start soaking that old hardware that needs a good cleaning.
+So here is the plan…fire up the crock pots, get some soup going and while you wait start soaking that old hardware that needs a good cleaning.